MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/mixed-reality.md

 <br>

-Most augmented reality and virtual reality experiences available today represent a small subsets of the larger Mixed Reality spectrum.
+Most augmented reality and virtual reality experiences available today represent a small subset of the larger Mixed Reality spectrum.
 Windows 10 is built with the entire spectrum in mind, and allows blending digital representations of people, places, and things with the real world.

 ## Devices and experiences